Collaboration Workflow

 -

-Change the proposal status to completed when the main work is finished.
-It will be archived as a reference for compliance purposes and available if ever you need to consult it later while removing it from your active project list.
+Mark the project Completed when the main work is finished.
+It will be archived as a reference for compliance purposes and available if you need to consult it later while removing it from your active project list.

 What you can do inside a project